-Yoder grills have two plates in most of their cooking chambers.
+Yoder grills have two plates in most of their cooking chamber parts.
 One plate has holes so you can put wood chips straight on the metal grate below, and the second plate has larger openings for placing logs directly on top.

 Traeger pellet grills are bolted together.
 They also have cutting-edge construction and durable materials.
 These pellet grills are made of premium-grade stainless steel, inside and out.

-Traeger grills have single-walled insulation, but I didn’t have any issues with the heat escaping.
+Traeger grills have single-walled insulation for their cooking chamber, but I didn’t have any issues with the heat escaping.
 The grill grates are chrome-plated steel, which prevents rusting.

-Overall, both Yoder and Traeger smokers are similar in build quality.
+Overall, both Yoder and Traeger smokers are similar in build quality, especially for the cooking chamber.
 The difference is that Traeger has a wider range of pellet grills.

 If you’re on a limited budget, you can get a more affordable pellet grill that won’t have top-of-the-line build material.
 On the other hand, Yoder grills don’t come in more affordable versions.